Chinook Jargon: Use

-In Oregon, Chinook Jargon was widely used by Natives, trappers, traders, employees of the Hudson's Bay Company, missionaries, and pioneers who came across the Oregon Trail from the 1830s to 1870s.
-In Portland's first half century (1840s–1890s) there were frequent trade interactions between pioneers and Native Americans.
-After about 1900, when such daily interactions were less frequent, Jargon was spoken among pioneer families to prove how early they arrived out west.
-Many Oregonians used Jargon in casual conversation—to add humor, whimsy or emphasis and to exhibit deep knowledge of Oregon's history.
-Though traditions of speaking Jargon faded away among the non-Native population, some of Oregon's tribal groups continued speaking Chinook Jargon, though usage was diminished.
+In Oregon, Chinook Jargon was widely used by natives, trappers, traders, employees of the Hudson's Bay Company, missionaries, and pioneers who came across the Oregon Trail from the 1830s to the 1870s.
+In Portland's first half century (1840s–1890s), there were frequent trade interactions between pioneers and Native Americans.
+Many Oregonians used Jargon in casual conversation.
+Jones estimates that in pioneer times in the 1860s there were about 100,000 speakers of Chinook Jargon.
+It peaked in usage from approximately 1858 to 1900, and declined as a result of widespread deaths from the Spanish flu and World War I.